Getting allergy immunotherapy at the Student Health Center

 Patients requesting administration of immunotherapy extracts will complete the Student Request to Receive Allergy Immunotherapy form.
 This is to be given to the nurse at the first appointment.

-The patient’s allergist will complete these forms and fax them to the Student Health Center allergy clinic:
+The patient’s allergist will review and complete these forms and fax them to the Student Health Center allergy clinic:

 Once these forms are received, they will be reviewed by both of our immunization nurses.
 The allergist’s office will be contacted for any order clarifications.

 Allergy serum administration

 The allergist will provide allergy serum in vials that are adequately labeled with patient name, antigen(s) name, dilution, and expiration date.
 The serum can be mailed to the IU Student Health Center or delivered by the patient.